 Punctuality

 Registers are marked at 8:40 am, and lateness is recorded after tutor time and the start of lesson 5.
-Consistent lateness is disruptive and treated as an unauthorized absence, which can lead to disciplinary action.
+Consistent lateness is disruptive and treated as an unauthorised absence, which can lead to disciplinary action.

 Promoting Good Attendance